rabbitmq/rabbitmq-website/docs/metadata-store/index.md

 :::tip

-Khepri will become the default backend in RabbitMQ 4.1.0, expected to be released in May 2025.
+Khepri will become the default backend in RabbitMQ 4.1.0.

 Mnesia will still be supported.
 An existing RabbitMQ deployment will continue to use it once upgraded to RabbitMQ 4.1.x until Khepri is explicitly enabled by the administrator.

-Mnesia support will be removed in a future version, likely RabbitMQ 4.2.0 in late 2025.
+Mnesia support will be removed in a future version, likely RabbitMQ 4.2.0.
 That is why **the RabbitMQ team encourages users to test their workload and applications with Khepri** to true mature Khepri to become the future default (and only) metadata store in RabbitMQ.